mven/velocity-conference-2015-notes/velocity-conference-2015-notes.md

 - don't be afraid to play (be creative and throw out the rule book)
   - rules influence behavior and expectations, so you must throw those out

+*Feedback for speaker: Good awareness session on securing your app or system.
+She was entertaining and the metaphors (artisan box with a cat in it) she used in the beginning were carried successfully throughout her talk. *

 #### Dana Quinn - Intuit
 @dquinn_devops